Kevin Johnson, MD, FACS

 - Duration: Since we first started using Dysport in 2009, we’ve found that it lasts about a month longer than BOTOX; therefore, treatments can be spaced farther apart.

 For these reasons, we now use Dysport almost exclusively.
+Learn more in this blog post.

 Are these treatments safe?